sarashamas/docs-calendar/docs/api/methods/js_eventcalendar_deleteevent_method.md

 ### Description

-@short: Removes an event by its ID from datastore of Event Calendar
+@short: Removes an event by its ID

 ### Usage